-– 1987 model year, originally delivered to the US
+– Mercedes-Benz 560 SL, originally delivered to the US

-– only 3 owners from new and not yet 100,000 mls on the odometer
+– reportedly only 3 owners from new and just over 65,000 mls on the odometer

 – champagne metallic paint with date perforated leather interior